It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 The non-traditional banking sector in Mexico is comprised of exchange houses, credit unions, leasing, factoring companies, and financial lending networks with multiple objectives, which are also known as SOFOMs.
 These financial entities are divided in two categories: Entidades Reguladas, or Regulated Entities (SOFOM ER); and Entidades No Reguladas, or Non-Regulated Entities (SOFOM NR).
 SOFOMs may offer financial factoring, leasing, loans, and/or other credit services, but they are not allowed to receive deposits from the public.

-Due to the financial reform, regulation and supervision of SOFOMs has increased.
-SOFOMs have the obligation to maintain up-to-date information with the National Commission for the Protection of Users of Financial Services (CONDUSEF), and they are required to give information about their borrowers to at least one credit bureau.
+Due to the financial reform, regulation and supervision of SOFOMs have increased.
+SOFOMs must maintain up-to-date information with the National Commission for the Protection of Users of Financial Services (CONDUSEF), and they are required to give information about their borrowers to at least one credit bureau.

 Foreign Exchange Controls